 COVID-19 support for vulnerable people in France

 People with disabled family members can use a dedicated COVID-19 online platform called Solidarités Handicap.
 It gives information about local initiatives to help with childcare, educational and psychological support.

-The elderly and vulnerable can contact the Red Cross on 09 70 28 30 00.
-There is also a delivery service which helps people get access to medicines and other essentials.
+The elderly and vulnerable can contact the Red Cross at 09 70 28 30 00.
+There is also a delivery service that helps people get access to medicines and other essentials.